lostSail0r/Scrape-n-Email/README.md

 http://caspian.dotconf.net/<br>
 <br>

-^^Python and Batch files are my original code, but I downloaded and integrated the sendEmail tool into the batch script - Just wanted to make sure he receives credit for the program that actually sends the email^^
+^^Python and Batch files are my original code, but I downloaded and integrated the sendEmail tool into the batch script - Just wanted to make sure he receives credit for the program that actually sends the email^^<HR>